MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 # Quickstart: Try the Azure AI Video Indexer web portal

-This article show you how to get started with Azure AI Video Indexer (VI) by using the web portal.
-You are encouraged to experience indexing a video with the web portal before trying the API.
+This article shows you how to get started with Azure AI Video Indexer (VI) by using the web portal.
+You're encouraged to experience indexing a video with the web portal before trying the API.

 ## Prerequisites

 Create or find an MP4 video.

 The video should be about 5 minutes in duration.
-It is suggested that they contain:
+It's suggested that they contain:

 -   People speaking
--   Some non-speaking noises
+-   Some nonspeaking noises
 -   Objects such as coffee cups
 -   A couple of different scenes like an indoor scene followed by an outdoor scene